k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Basic Task and Scheduling Models

 This section presents the sporadic real-time task model, as the basis for our presentations.
 Even though the framework targets at more general task models, to ease the presentation flow, we will start with the sporadic task models.
 A sporadic task $\tau_i$ is released repeatedly, with each such invocation called a job.
 The $j^{th}$ job of $\tau_i$, denoted $\tau_{i,j}$, is released at time $r_{i,j}$ and has an absolute deadline at time $d_{i,j}$.
 Each job of any task $\tau_i$ is assumed to have execution time $C_i$.
 Here in this paper, whenever we refer to the execution time of a job, we mean for the worst-case execution time of the job, since all the analyses we use are safe by only considering the worst-case execution time.
 The response time of a job is defined as its finishing time minus its release time.
 Successive jobs of the same task are required to be executed in sequence.
 Associated with each task $\tau_i$ are a period $T_i$, which specifies the minimum time between two consecutive job releases of $\tau_i$, and a deadline $D_i$, which specifies the relative deadline of each such job, i.e., $d_{i,j}=r_{i,j}+D_i$.
 The worst-case response time of a task $\tau_i$ is the maximum response time among all its jobs.
 The utilization of a task $\tau_i$ is defined as $U_i=C_i/T_i$.

-A sporadic task system $\tau$ is said to be an implicit-deadline system if $D_i = T_i$ holds for each $\tau_i$.
-A sporadic task system $\tau$ is said to be a constrained-deadline system if $D_i \leq T_i$ holds for each $\tau_i$.
+A sporadic task system $\tau$ is an implicit-deadline system if $D_i = T_i$ holds for each $\tau_i$.
+A sporadic task system $\tau$ is a constrained-deadline system if $D_i \leq T_i$ holds for each $\tau_i$.
 Otherwise, such a sporadic task system $\tau$ is an arbitrary-deadline system.

 A task is said \emph{schedulable} by a scheduling policy if all of its jobs can finish before their absolute deadlines, i.e., the worst-case response time of the task is no more than its relative deadline.
 A task system is said \emph{schedulable} by a scheduling policy if all the tasks in the task system are schedulable.
 A \emph{schedulability test} expresses sufficient schedulability conditions to ensure the feasibility of the resulting schedule by a scheduling policy.